-This unit consists of lectorial videos, H5P activities and tutorials.
-Lectorials are a series of short pre-recorded videos that provide fundamental knowledge.
-H5P activities consist of various types of activities and are usually situated between lectorial videos, as they are designed to help reinforce your theoretical knowledge and understanding.
-Tutorials are designed to enable you to apply your theoretical understanding in a practical manner.
-It is expected that you work through all lectorials and H5P activities prior to attending your weekly tutorial.
+This unit consists of lectorials, HP5 activities, tutorials, and supervisor meetings.
+Lectorials are a series of short, prerecorded videos that provide fundamental knowledge.
+HP5 activities consist of various types of e-activities, usually situated between lectorials to help reinforce your theoretical knowledge and understanding.
+Tutorials are designed to enable you to apply your theoretical understanding in a practical manner and support the general progression of your research.
+It is expected that you work through all lectorials and HP5 activities PRIOR to attending your weekly tutorial.
+Supervisor meetings act as an opportunity to discuss your research topic and progress with a field-relevant expert.
+Fortnightly 1-hour meetings or weekly 30-minute meetings are recommended, and should be organised by the student, at mutually agreed times.